 ‘Well, in terms of primary and secondary I really don’t remember anything because whatever was being taught in the classroom I wasn’t listening to it!
 I had my own agenda, my own supply of books and I always made sure I was at the back of the class . . .
 But I taught myself.’

-Self-reliance and self-learning are strong themes that emerge, and it seems in this period reading and literacy were highly valued in the informants’ families.
+Self-reliance and self-learning emerge strongly, and it seems in this period reading and literacy were highly valued in the informants’ families.
 Along with the developing welfare state and more liberal social attitudes it seems some groups saw education as a way of creating a fairer society and improving life chances, particularly for working-class children.
 Existing orthodoxies were challenged (See Dixon, 1991; Lowe, 2007) and this spirit seems to have supplied the informants with resilience and assuredness in their abilities to confront and critique social structures.
 At school, they claim this was enacted through ‘rebelliousness’.
-They use words like ‘bad’, ‘wayward’, ‘irreverent’, ‘subversive’ and ‘hated’ to describe themselves, suggesting they enjoy the role of the outsider.
+They use words like ‘bad’, ‘wayward’, ‘irreverent’, ‘subversive’ and ‘hated’ to describe themselves.
 Liz claims she became ‘bad’ at school as a response to the ritual humiliation of having ‘marks’ announced in front of peers.
 David used to write ‘send ups’ of his teachers and pass them round for classmates to laugh at – ‘I’ve always been an irreverent sort of person and I still am’.
-Steve claims he would openly confront his head teacher (who taught him English): ‘I thought the guy was an absolute prick so I just told him what I thought…I just said it to his face in front of everybody and he hated me’ Again, Ann seems to strike a characteristic note when she claims English matched her own ‘subversive tendencies’ and helped her develop her identity,
+Steve claims he would openly confront his head teacher: ‘I thought the guy was an absolute prick so I just told him what I thought…I just said it to his face in front of everybody and he hated me’.
+Again, Ann seems to strike a characteristic note when she claims English matched her own ‘subversive tendencies’ and helped develop her identity,

 ‘I suddenly realised that it was all actually about survival, and it was also about asking questions, and it was about not accepting hierarchical structures…for what they appeared to be doing, but always to question the ways in which they were undermining individuality.’